hieucabo/hieucabo/README.md

   My name is <b>Hieu</b> 🧑‍💻 , welcome to the workspace of my data project & code!!!🔭

 🚀**A short description about ME**🛰️
-- 🔭 I’m currently working on Logistics and Supply Chain field.
+- 🔭 I’m currently working as E-commerce Data Analyst Intern at Customore.
 - 📊 Have passion in data since I was still a colleage student.
 - 📖 Start learning data analysis since 2022 October.
-Self-taught SQL, PowerBI, R Studio.
+Self-taught SQL, PowerBI, R Studio and Python.
 - 💪 Working hard to become a data scientist in the near future.

 🎖️**Skills**🏅
 - SQL
 - PowerBI
 - R Studio
+- Python

 🧐**My work and project**⚒
 - [Self-study Project](https://github.com/hieucabo/Selfstudy-Project)